rocketbot-cl/AdvancedExcel/docs/Manual_AdvancedExcel.md

 ### Copy to another excel

-Copy range from one Excel file to another.
-Use the current opened one, select one of the opened ones by ID or do everything in the background opening both Excels and closing them at the end.
+Copy the range from one Excel file to another.
+Indicating the file path, it will open excel to copy or paste the data.
+If you enter the id of an open excel, it will use that instance to copy or paste.
 |Parameters|Description|example|
 | --- | --- | --- |
 |Excel origin (optional)|Path of the source xlsx file|Source file path:|